Did Tom Cruise Dated Cher?

 Did Tom Cruise Date Cher?

 In the world of Hollywood gossip, rumors and speculations about celebrity relationships often make headlines.
 One such rumor that has persisted over the years is the alleged romantic involvement between Tom Cruise and Cher.
-While both stars have had their fair share of high-profile relationships, the truth behind their rumored romance remains a subject of curiosity for many.
+While both stars have had their fair share of high-profile relationships, the question remains: did Tom Cruise and Cher actually date?

 The Rumor: